arbind/hi-redis-orm/README.md

-# hi Redis ORM
+# Redis ORM

 ## Easily store complex javascript objects to redis
-Store and retrieve a graph of inter-dependent objects to redis.
+Initial version will support 1-1 and 1-many relationships between objects (many-many may be added lateron).

 ## Status
 Initial commit: this is an 'empty' repo at the moment!
 Specs are in progress.

 ## Installation